Success Without God? – Ezekiel 27

-Can we achieve success “without” God?
+Can we achieve true success “without” God?
 Many have believed so.
-But God expects us to eventually recognize and acknowledge His role in our achievements, or we may find ourselves in jeopardy of losing all.
+But God expects us to eventually recognize and acknowledge His role in all of our achievements, as He has so often generously opened doors of favor and opportunity for us.

-Two Biblical writers foretell the ultimate demise of two mighty maritime trading nations.
-The Old Testament prophet Ezekiel describes the coming fall of ancient Tyre and the apostle John predicts the future downfall of “Babylon the Great” in the New Testament book of Revelation.
+Two Biblical writers foretell of the ultimate demise of two mighty maritime trading nations, nations that “had it all”.
+The Old Testament prophet Ezekiel described the coming fall of the ancient island of Tyre in what is now Lebanon, and Jesus’ apostle John later predicts the future downfall of a mysterious nation referred to as “Babylon the Great” in the New Testament book of Revelation.

-The island fortress of Tyre fell two hundred years after Ezekiel’s writing, but John’s prophecy about Babylon has yet to be fulfilled almost two thousand years later.
+The island fortress of Tyre fell two hundred years after Ezekiel’s writing, while John’s prophecy about symbolic Babylon has yet to be fulfilled almost two thousand years later.

-What was the reason for the Lord’s judgment against these two merchant nations?
-Among other reasons, it seems to be accumulating their great wealth and power without ever acknowledging the blessing of the true God who made it all possible.
+What was the reason for the Lord’s judgment against these two great merchant nations?
+Among other reasons, it seems that accumulating great wealth and power without ever acknowledging the blessings of Almighty God is one of the contributing factors.

-The leaders of both of these nations were arrogant and proud, having gained their abundant wealth through a global trade network which also enriched their trading partners.
-These giants possessed all the luxuries of the world at their fingertips yet failed to acknowledge the God who made it all possible, and even worked in opposition to Him.
+The leaders of both of these nations were arrogant and proud, having gained their abundant wealth through a global trading network, which also enriched their trading partners.
+These giants possessed all the luxuries of the world at their fingertips, yet they failed to ever acknowledge the God who made it all possible, and they even worked in opposition to Him.

 Tyre was arrogant enough from their success to believe that they were not only humans, but gods.
-This was a serious problem in their perspective.
-As Ezekiel wrote:
+There was a serious problem in their perspective.
+As the prophet Ezekiel wrote:

 “Because your heart is haughty